ffrank/puppet-mgmtgraph/DSL.md

 description, e.g. `File[/etc/ntp.conf]`.
 The message should form a sentence (sans subject) in present tense, and start in lower case (see examples above).

+The message should not be concatenated from any variable parts, such as the value of a parameter.
+This makes it impossible to consolidate messages in statistics mode.
+Use the optional second parameter of the `translation_failure` and `translation_warning` methods instead:

+    translation_failure "cannot take this value in mgmt.", value